tapageur/workspace-dayz-havoc/documentation/rules.md

 Unless asked by a player, it's forbidden to kill another player.

+> It was all fun and games until someone lost an eye...

 If by accident you kill another player, you are responsible of:
 * Taking care of the items the other player was carrying so they don't despawn and to ensure it's safe return to it's owner
 * Help the player to travel safe to the location of its death, or any other location agreed on